 Nipple soreness—sore breasts while breastfeeding newborns

-In the beginning, it is common to have some pain or discomfort when your baby first latches on to your nipple and begins feeding.
+In the beginning, it is common to have some pain or discomfort when your baby first latches on and begins feeding.
 Later, you may experience tugging, though pain should not be present.
 For many women, nipple soreness can be caused by:

 - A teething baby